 The roof deck and the glass door also inspired us to create a dining space with transparent walls and panoramic views.
 This space, which we called sunroom, was like a window to the ever-changing scenery outside.
 It also helped to unify the living room, kitchen, and dining area as a cohesive whole.

-The main characteristic of this project was the active participation of owners in design and construction processes which encouraged us to propose creative and radical ideas that drastically altered the original character of the house from a modest utilitarian building to an active and coherent composition of living spaces.
+The owners were actively involved in the design and construction process, which allowed us to propose innovative and bold ideas that transformed the house from a modest functional building to a dynamic and coherent living space.